OBM-Company-Profile/Frontend/README.md

 - After cloning the project, type "cd OBM_Webs" then install Vite with "npm i vite@latest"
 - To test the code, type "npm run dev" then Ctrl + click the url

----**Make sure you've install Node JS (current version preferred) and Typescript before running the project.
-Also you need to clone the backend first**---
+**Make sure you've install Node JS (current version preferred) and Typescript before running the project.
+Also you need to clone the backend first**

 **System Requirements**
 - Visual Studio Code